In This Article

 These are two distinct taxes:

 Many NJ families assume they are in the clear because they heard 'NJ repealed the estate tax.'
-They are not necessarily in the clear — and an unexpected inheritance tax bill can create serious liquidity problems for heirs who inherit illiquid assets like real estate or a family business.
+They are not necessarily in the clear, and an unexpected inheritance tax bill can create serious liquidity problems for heirs who inherit illiquid assets like real estate or a family business.
+Our estate tax services help NJ families navigate both the federal estate tax and the NJ inheritance tax.

 Before diving into NJ specifics, it is important to understand that the federal estate tax is a separate tax and still applies to large estates.